 Bus, flight or train?

 Air travelMost travellers arrive by plane at the international airport outside of Buenos Aires in Ezeiza, while national flights are handled at a different airport named Aeroparque close to the city center.
 From there, frequent flights to all important points of interest in Argentina are available.
-For a map with destinations and flight durations, visit the informative site of Argentina Turistica.
-Flying is clearly the fastest way to bridge the vast geography of Argentina, and is the method of choice for travellers and business people who are pressed for time.
+Flying is clearly the fastest way to bridge the vast geography of Argentina, and is the method of choice for travelers and business people who are pressed for time.

-The favorable exchange rate makes national airfare affordable for most travellers, although it is by far the most expensive way of travelling.
+The favorable exchange rate makes national airfare affordable for most travelers, although it is usually the most expensive way of traveling.
 It should also be noted that some airlines charge higher prices for foreign tourists than for residents.
 While this practice is legal in Argentina, many foreigners understandably feel overcharged and discriminated against.

 Buses are available with different levels of comfort, but most tourists choose the top categories cama suite or cama-ejecutivo for longer trips, which ensure a comfortable night at still very affordable prices.
 However, when you are on a really tight budget or would like to travel as most locals do, you can choose the basic semi-cama or común categories.
 For more details on what level of comfort to expect see our summary about comfort classes.

-For the cheaper buses in Argentina it is a good idea to bring food, drinks, toilet paper and also ear plugs, in case you are annoyed by loud videos.
-Note that you may well be the only english-speaking person on board.
+For the cheaper buses in Argentina it is a good idea to bring food, drinks, and also ear plugs, in case you are annoyed by loud videos.
+Note that you may well be the only English-speaking person on board.
 The more luxurious buses will offer anything you need, but air conditioning can be strong, so take a sweater with you.
-Buses are quite reliable and leave on time, so don't be late assuming south-american carelessness.
+Buses are quite reliable and leave on time, so don't be late assuming South-American carelessness.